WestDRI/wgpages/content/formats.md

 ```

 > ### Exercise "Header"
-> Add a header "city, population" to this CSV file.
+> Modify the last Python script to add a header "city, population" to this CSV file.
 <!-- > Add `f.write("city, population\n")` before the `for` loop. -->

 How about a more complex Python dictionary, with some hierarchical structure?
 For that a CSV file won't work,